winwu/organize-my-csv-file/README.md

 The purpose of this project is to organize the data and convert it to the format needed to facilitate analysis.

-This project needs Python 3, Pandas,plotly, have to isntall these packages:
+This project needs Python 3, Pandas, plotly, have to isntall these packages:

 ```
 pip3 install pandas